 As The Rock was deriding Stephanie McMahon and Triple H who were known as The Authority in the ring, McMahon proceeded to hit a tight slap on the people’s champ.
 She proceeded to taunt him that he wouldn’t dare slap a woman in the ring.

 The Rock stepped out and returned with Ronda Rousey who was seated in the audience.
 Rousey would beat the life out of Triple H in one of the most iconic scenes in WWE.
 She also cleared Stephanie off the ring.

 Very soon she would sign a permanent contract with the WWE.
-In fact, she gained a prominent position in the roster.
-At Wrestlemania 34, she teamed up with Kurt Angle to take on Triple H and Stephanie McMahon.
+In fact, she gained a prominent position on the roster.
+At WrestleMania 34, she teamed up with Kurt Angle to take on Triple H and Stephanie McMahon.

 Currently, Rousey enjoys her hiatus from WWE at home where she actively live streams her gaming endeavours.